 It is a truth universally acknowledged that magic is required for any young lady to find her "happily ever after" in a fairytale.
-This truth is so ingrained in the minds of readers that to suggest its removal is incomprehensible.
 But what if the magic is removed?
 Is it possible to find true love when the world is perfectly ordinary?

 After Eleanor rescues her stepsister Fanny from an attempted elopement, their father decides to remove the family to the Continent before Fanny's indiscretion can be discovered.
 Eleanor finds the opportunity a welcome relief after a disastrous London Season, and is determined to set herself apart from her vain and scheming stepfamily.
 A chance meeting at a ball earns her the attentions of the handsome Baron Rupert von Schönfeld, a cousin to the Imperial Family of Austria.
 He is enchanted by Eleanor's beauty, talent, and kindness, and Eleanor feels certain that she will soon leave her stepfamily behind for good.
 But Fanny is angry over Eleanor's interference in her elopement, and gossip is a powerful engine for revenge.
 As rumors begin to fly, Eleanor's only comfort is writing about her troubles to her cousin, Isabella.